LuisAyuso/CookingCode/src/chapter1/cook.md

 This kind of errors are the first barrier we will face when learning a new language.
 In any case it is just a phase, and it will get shorter as we learn new paradigms.

-# You've got to crack a few eggs to make an omelet.
+### You've got to crack a few eggs to make an omelet

 You might have realized that in our egg-cooking-algorithm we never stated to crack the egg.
 Is not a problem if you did not realize, since you might have the common sense to do so.
 Nevertheless, computers are famous for their lack of common sense, and they are vulnerable to ignore obvious details.
 A program like the